csathler/Masters-Data-Science/Neural-Nets-for-NLP/README.md

 # Neural Networks for Natural Language Processing

 This course focused on how to apply machine learning and particularly deep learning algorithms to solve problems in Computational Linguistics and Natural Language Processing.
-Among other topics, the course covered word vector representations, window-based neural networks, recurrent neural nets, long-short-term-memory models, recursive neural nets, and CNN.

 ## Syllabus

 * Intro do Computational Linguistics and NLP
-* NLTK, WordNet, spaCy, TensorFlow, Keras
+* NLTK, WordNet, spaCy, TensorFlow, Keras, vectorization and Word2vec
-* Vectorization and Word2vec
 * Word Window Classification and Neural Networks
 * Backpropagation, gradients, overfitting, activation function
 * Recurrent Neural Networks and Language Models